 Initiating communication about parental mental illness in families: an issue of confidence and security

-Material: Twenty-five parents were interviewed about their experiences of the FI.
-Data was analysed by qualitative methods.
+METHOD: Twenty five parents were interviewed about their experiences of FI.
+Data were analysed by qualitative methods.

-Discussion: Confidence and security in the professionals and in the FI as a method were prerequisites for initiating communication about the parent’s mental illness with the children.
+DISCUSSION: Confidence and security in the professionals and in FI as a method were prerequisites for initiating communication about the parents' mental illness with the children.

 CONCLUSIONS: FI provides a solid base for an alliance with the parents and might be a practicable method when parenthood and children are discussed with psychiatric patients.

 Sage Publications, 2012.
 Vol. 58, no 3, 258-265 p.

 Beardslee’s family intervention, parental mental illness, qualitative analysis, therapeutic alliance

 Published online before print March 18, 2011.2011-03-302011-03-302012-05-14Bibliographically approved